Spots to merrily explore SLO CAL this holiday season

 Sip up in Pismo Beach

 Surf's up, Santa!
-When you think of Pismo Beach you may think primarily of surfing, sun, and the bustling pier.
+When you think of Pismo Beach you may think primarily of surf, sun, and the bustling pier.
 But did you know that this classic beach town is home to Splash Cafe's world-famous clam chowder?
 Get your fill of this hot comforting winter treat, then head to the area's unique tasting rooms, like Sans Liege, which offers up a laid back, family-friendly tasting experience.
 Looking to pick up multiple bottles from an array of producers to give away as holiday gifts this year?
 Stop by Taste of the Valleys, where you can sample flavors from across the southern SLO CAL coast.
 Be sure to take a picture at one of the hottest selfie spots in SLO CAL on the Pismo Beach Pier Plaza with the giant customized lettering.
-For those looking to countdown to the holidays, check out The Cliffs' 12 Days of Cliffsmas.
-December 3-24 that will feature various giveaways for community members, such as a healthcare workers, teachers and first responders.
-Special gifts are promised on Dec.
-15 for those helping with the Shell Beach cleanup on Dec.
-21: a free drink at Marisol

 Feed the fam in Grover Beach